ligarius/botML/README.md

 - `symbols` – trading pairs to fetch, empty to auto‑select the top symbols.
 - `api_key`/`api_secret` – required for live trading.
 - `equity_curve_file` and `open_trades_file` – files the dashboard reads.
+- `paused_file` – state file used to disable trading when drawdown limits are hit.
 - `commission_pct` – percentage fee applied on each trade side during backtests.
 - Logging options such as `log_file`, `log_rotation` and `log_format`.
 - `retry_attempts` and `retry_backoff` for network retries.